wasim15185/AlgoVisualizer/README.md

 <h2 style="color: #323dfa; font-weight:500"> Singly Linked List </h2>
 <p>
    Singly Linked List is a type of Data structure .
 Where it can used in store Data .
 In this List where every element has a Head and Tail .
 And every element pointing to tail .
-And it is a <Strong> One Dircetional </Strong> like <strong> Vector in Mathematices</strong>.
+And it is a <strong> One Dircetional </strong> like <strong> Vector in Mathematices</strong>.
-   We can add or remove element from the front, the end or from anywhere in the list. <Strong style="color:red "> But in This project we can remove or add from last in list</Strong>
+   We can add or remove element from the front, the end or from anywhere in the list. <strong style="color:red "> But in This project we can remove or add from last in list</strong>

 </p>
   <img src='./Github/Images/SinglyLinkedList.png'>